moonstar-x/old-server-setup/docs/services/tautulli.md

 ## Setting-up Discord Notifications

 One of the cool things about *Tautulli* is that it can send notifications to various types of channels about certain events (an user started streaming something, new media has been added, plex server is down...).
-With the help of webhooks, we'll set-up some notifications for our Discord.
+With the help of webhooks, we'll set up some notifications for our Discord.

-Firstly, on our Discord, we must right click the name of the text channel where we want to set-up our notifications.
+Firstly, on our Discord, we must right click the name of the text channel where we want to set up our notifications.
 Select `Edit Channel` and head over to `Webhooks`.
 Here we'll click on `Create Webhook` and modify the Webhook user to fit our needs (name and profile picture).
 Finally we'll copy the `webhook url` which we'll need in *Tautulli*.

 Now we head over to *Tautulli* and go to the `Settings` and then to `Notification Agents`.
 We'll now `Add a new notification agent` and select `Webhook`.

 !!! note
-    Keep in mind that there's an option that says `Discord` but it is a bit limited (albeit easier to set-up).
+    Keep in mind that there's an option that says `Discord` but it is a bit limited (albeit easier to set up).
 We'll stick to `Webhook` for a more customized notification message.

 Under `configuration`, in `Webhook URL`, paste the URL that you copied previously and keep `Webhook Method` set to `POST`.
 Enter the `Triggers` tab and select the ones that interest you the most.
 For this guide, we'll enable `Plex Server Down`, `Plex Server Back Up`, `Plex Remote Access Down`, `Plex Remote Access Back Up` and `Recently Added`.